Free Boundary Regularity for Almost-Minimizers: Abstract

 \section{Abstract}

 In this paper we study the free boundary regularity for almost-minimizers of the functional

 where $q_\pm \in L^\infty(\O)$.
 Almost-minimizers satisfy a variational inequality but not a PDE or a monotonicity formula the way minimizers do (see \cite{AC}, \cite{ACF}, \cite{CJK}, \cite{W}).
-Nevertheless we succeed in proving that, under a non-degeneracy assumption on $q_\pm$, the free boundary is uniformly rectifiable.
+Nevertheless, using a novel argument which brings together tools from potential theory and geometric measure theory, we succeed in proving that, under a non-degeneracy assumption on $q_\pm$, the free boundary is uniformly rectifiable.
 Furthermore, when $q_-\equiv 0$, and $q_+$ is H\"older continuous we show that the free boundary is almost-everywhere given as the graph of a $C^{1,\alpha}$ function (thus extending the results of \cite{AC} to almost-minimizers).

 \selectlanguage{french}